mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/download/index.md

 <!-- markdownlint-disable MD034 -->

-To download a new version of Kommander, you have 2 options:
+To download a new version of Kommandre, you have 2 options:

 ## Download from the support website